-The Sizing Tables for each system type were created using conservative monthly 70th percentile water balances, using following methods described in the MAV Model LCA (2014).
+Sizing Tables for each system type were created using conservative monthly water balances, following methods described in the MAV Model LCA (2014).
 70th percentile monthly rainfall exceeds average monthly evapotranspiration in eight months of the year in the Barham River area.
 As a result, there is a month-to-month surplus of hydraulic inputs and subsequently the monthly water balance does not resolve itself and cannot produce meaningful results for land application area sizing.